Worldvolume Hybrid Monte Carlo algorithm for group manifolds

-A general solution to the dilemma between reducing the sign problem and avoiding the ergodicity problem was provided by the \emph{tempered Lefschetz thimble} (TLT) method \cite{Fukuma:2017fjq,Alexandru:2017oyw,Fukuma:2019wbv, Alexandru:2019,Fukuma:2019uot}, in which the (parallel) tempering algorithm was incorporated into the Lefschetz thimble framework by using the deformation parameter as the tempering parameter.
-This was the first algorithm to simultaneously resolve both the sign and ergodicity problems.
-Its main drawback is its high computational cost.
-Indeed, in order to take into account the difference of volume elements between adjacent replicas, one needs to compute the Jacobian of the deformation at each configuration exchange requires $O(N^3)$ operations, where $N$ is the number of degrees of freedom.
-Moreover, the number of replicas must be increased to maintain a reasonable acceptance rate in the exchange process.
-This limitation was overcome by the \emph{Worldvolume Hybrid Monte Carlo} (WV-HMC) method \cite{Fukuma:2020fez,Fukuma:2021aoo,Fukuma:2023eru}, in which HMC updates are performed on a continuous union of deformed surfaces (the \emph{worldvolume}). \footnote{ A HMC algorithm was first introduced to the Lefschetz thimble method by the Komaba group in their pioneering paper \cite{Fujii:2013sra}, where HMC updates are performed on a (single connected component of) Lefschetz thimble.
-A HMC algorithm on a deformed surface was proposed in Refs.~\cite{Alexandru:2019,Fukuma:2019uot}, which can be interpreted as a HMC version of the generalized thimble method \cite{Alexandru:2015sua}.
-We thus refer to this algorithm as \emph{generalized thimble Hybrid Monte Carlo} (GT-HMC) in this article. } In this framework, the Jacobian need not be evaluated when generating configurations, because the path integral is reformulated as a phase-space integral over the tangent bundle of the worldvolume, which naturally admits a symplectic structure; thus, one does not need to take into account changes to the phase-space volume as long as the associated molecular dynamics is designed to preserve it.
+A general solution to the tension between mitigating the sign problem and avoiding the ergodicity problem was provided by the \emph{tempered Lefschetz thimble} (TLT) method \cite{Fukuma:2017fjq,Alexandru:2017oyw} (see also Refs.~\cite{Fukuma:2019wbv,Alexandru:2019,Fukuma:2019uot}).
+In this approach, the (parallel) tempering algorithm is incorporated into the Lefschetz thimble framework by utilizing the deformation parameter as the tempering variable.
+This constituted the first algorithm to simultaneously resolve both the sign and ergodicity problems.
+However, a significant limitation is its high computational cost.
+Indeed, in order to take into account the difference of volume elements between adjacent replicas, one needs to compute the Jacobian of the deformation at each configuration exchange, which requires $O(N^3)$ operations, where $N$ is the number of degrees of freedom.
+Furthermore, the number of replicas must be increased to maintain an adequate acceptance rate during the exchange process.
+This limitation was overcome by the \emph{Worldvolume Hybrid Monte Carlo} (WV-HMC) method \cite{Fukuma:2020fez} (see also Refs.~\cite{Fukuma:2021aoo,Fukuma:2023eru}), in which HMC updates are performed on a continuous union of deformed surfaces (the \emph{worldvolume}). \footnote{ An HMC algorithm was first introduced to the Lefschetz thimble method by the Komaba group in their pioneering paper \cite{Fujii:2013sra}, where HMC updates are performed directly on a single dominant Lefschetz thimble.
+An HMC algorithm on a deformed surface was developed in Refs.~\cite{Alexandru:2019,Fukuma:2019uot}, which can be interpreted as an HMC version of the generalized thimble method \cite{Alexandru:2015sua}.
+We thus refer to this algorithm as \emph{generalized thimble Hybrid Monte Carlo} (GT-HMC) in this paper. } In this framework, the Jacobian evaluation is not required when generating configurations.
+This is because the path integral is reformulated as a phase-space integral over the tangent bundle of the worldvolume, which naturally admits a symplectic structure; thus, one does not need to take into account changes to the phase-space volume as long as the associated molecular dynamics is designed to preserve it.